choria-legacy/stream-replicator/README.md

   1. You can only have 1 worker subscribed to the topic
   1. You cannot have this worker belong to any queue group

 This means you'll be limited in throughput and it might not work well for very busy streams.
-As far as I can tell this is unavoiadable, you have to code your apps to be resilient to out of order messages in distributed systems so presumably this is not a huge limiting facter, but if you have to it can be done with a topic config like this:
+As far as I can tell this is unavoidable, you have to code your apps to be resilient to out of order messages in distributed systems so presumably this is not a huge limiting factor, but if you have to it can be done with a topic config like this:

 ```yaml
 topics: